Play

 The objective of this module is for students to begin developing informed opinions and a communication style of their own.
 Accompanied by theoretical content such as the study of the symbol and visual perception, students will complete practical exercises focusing on the relationship between typography and image.

-• Formal synthesis and chromatic synthesis.
+• Visual expression and synthesis.

 Module 2 – Illustration